wooferzfg/wwrando/README.md

 ### Information

-If using Dolphin you can use [Hypatia's HD Texture Pack](https://onthegreatsea.tumblr.com/DOWNLOADS) This program only supports the North American Gamecube version of Wind Waker.
-(MD5: d8e4d45af2032a081a0f446384e9261b)
+If using Dolphin you can use [Hypatia's HD Texture Pack](https://onthegreatsea.tumblr.com/DOWNLOADS)
-The European and Japanese versions of Wind Waker won't work, and neither will Wind Waker HD.

 **Gecko codes you may want to use (by Ralf and wiiztec)**
 Included is an optional file with these Gecko codes that I like to use: